A way to evaluate side gigs without lying to yourself

 - Current income or output

-- Skill level going in
+- Skill level at the start

 This prevents fake before-and-after comparisons.